L3gacy08/class7-armageddon/armageddon-lab/lab1/lab1b/README.md

-# LAB1B - Operations, Secrets, and Incident Response
+# LAB1B - Secrets, and Incident Response

 This lab builds on my Lab 1A setup.